jonasoh/gracken/README.md

 # Gracken

 Gracken is a tool for creating phylogenetic trees from Bracken/Kraken2 reports.
 Both NCBI and GTDB taxonomies (see [Struo2](https://github.com/leylabmpi/Struo2)) are supported.
 It accomplishes this by pruning the NCBI/GTDB-provided tree using the species information from the report files.
-Gracken outputs a Newick-formatted tree and a OTU file with a format suitable for use with [phyloseq](https://joey711.github.io/phyloseq/).
+Gracken outputs a Newick-formatted tree and an OTU file with a format suitable for use with [phyloseq](https://joey711.github.io/phyloseq/).

 Gracken was inspired by [this comment](https://github.com/jenniferlu717/KrakenTools/issues/46#issuecomment-2387744942) on the [KrakenTools](https://github.com/jenniferlu717/KrakenTools/) repository.